openstack/masakari/README.rst

 It also provides API service for manage and control the automated rescue mechanism.

+NOTE:
+Use masakari only if instance path is configured on shared storage system i.e, 'instances_path' config option of nova has a path of shared directory otherwise instance data will be lost after the evacuation of instance from failed host if,
+* instance is booted from image
+* flavor using ephemeral disks is used

 Original version of Masakari: https://github.com/ntt-sic/masakari

 Tokyo Summit Session: https://www.youtube.com/watch?v=BmjNKceW_9A